darshanVishnu/NodeJswebapi/README.md

 The node.js example app teaches the very basics of how to work with express:

-mvc pattern
+mvc pattern,
-promises
+promises,
-ejs templating
+ejs templating and
 routing

 Common setup
 Clone the repo and install the dependencies.